 The BSCM + MCM (4+1) program provide the opportunities for current students in the Construction Management program to pursue the Master of Construction Management (MCM) offered by the department.
 Students in the Construction Management program have an option to obtain a Master degree through the 4+1 accelerated BSCM + MCM program, which requires at least a total of 30 semester credits.
 Up to 9 credits (three courses) form the Construction Management BS program can be double counted to the MCM program.
 However, these courses must be taken in the 600 or 700 level.
-In that sense, the interested students could accelerate the master study by shortening three courses, so that they could complete the remaining 21 credits plus the completion of the master thesis and graduate in one year, while the total and design credit requirements for the technical elective courses stay the same for the Construction Management BS degree.
+In that sense, the interested students could accelerate the master study by shortening three courses, so that they could complete the remaining 21 credits plus a professional exam and graduate in one year.

 A separate application to the 4+1 programs is required.
 Applicants could apply their admissions at their junior year (having accumulated more than 60 credits) with an average accumulative GPA above 3.5.
 The review procedure for applications will follow the existing policy of master graduate student admissions.

 - Interested and eligible students must submit a Combined/Accelerated Program Degree Program Declaration form to the department office.